neuralvis/elpa-mirror/melpa/counsel-etags-readme.txt

-  `counsel-etags-find-tag' to two steps tag matching use regular expression and filter `counsel-etags-list-tag' to list all tags `counsel-etags-update-tags-force' to update current tags file by force
+  `counsel-etags-find-tag' to two steps tag matching use regular expression and filter `counsel-etags-list-tag' to list all tags `counsel-etags-update-tags-force' to update current tags file by force `counsel-etags-ignore-config-file' specifies paths of ignore configuration files (".gitignore", ".hgignore", etc).
+Path is either absolute or relative to the tags file.

 Tips:

 - Add below code into "~/.emacs" to AUTOMATICALLY update tags file:

   ;; Don't ask before reloading updated tags files